Insurgency in Northeast India: East Bengali refugees

 During the Bangladesh Liberation War, an estimated 10 million people from East Pakistan (present-day Bangladesh) fled the country and took refuge in India, particularly in the Indian states of West Bengal and the Indian northeast, especially Tripura and Assam.
 This changed the demography of the area, resulting in greater competition between locals and refugees, which further contributed to the insurgency in the area.

 Underdevelopment

 The northeast has been traditionally neglected economically in India, with the region receiving low levels of investment from both the Indian government and other investors.

 Partitioned against will

-The partitioning of the Northeast by the British during colonial rule resulted in arbitrary divisions that continue to impact the region today.
+The partitioning of the Northeast by the British during colonial rule resulted in arbitrary divisions that continue to affect the region today.
 One significant outcome was the separation of Chittagong from the Northeast, altering geographical and cultural connections.
 Similarly, the division of the Kachin-Chin region and Eastern Nagalim further fragmented communities that had historical ties.
 Additionally, the intervention of leaders like Nehru and organizations like the UN in the region's affairs exacerbated tensions and deepened divisions.
 These actions not only disrupted the natural cohesion of the region but also sowed seeds of discontent that persist to this day.